 Hong Xiaoyong, Beijing’s ambassador extraordinary and plenipotentiary to Singapore, said that the two sides’ consensus on reopening could serve as a role model for international diplomacy amid a shifting world order.

-At the same time, the waning appeal of Hong Kong after months of unrest over Beijing’s imposition of controversial and restrictive laws is adding to Singapore’s allure to Chinese travelers, students and capital.
+At the same time, the waning appeal of Hong Kong after months of unrest over Beijing’s imposition of what critics say a controversial and restrictive national security law is also adding to Singapore’s allure to Chinese travelers, students and capital.

 Prime Minister Lee has on multiple occasions assured that Singapore will not seek to take advantage of Hong Kong’s recent turmoil, including as an alternative hub for multinational companies.
 Yet George Yeo, Singapore’s former foreign minister, noted in a recent column that China’s national security law had “undermined Hong Kong’s role.”

-Yeo, for one, foresees more Singaporean integration with the mainland.
+Yeo, for one, foresees more Singaporean integration with China.
 “With the globalization of the renminbi, especially in international trade and settlement, Singapore will feature more predominantly in China’s offshore financial activities and circulation,” he wrote.

 The latest figures from Singapore’s Urban Redevelopment Authority show a 44% quarterly jump in foreign investors’ purchase of Singaporean homes between April and June, with more than half of the buyers from mainland China and Hong Kong.